 French Beignets are a wonderful treat for special occasions like Mardi Gras.
 This particularly recipe is a no rise version handed down to me by my Great Grandmother Helene Lalanne.

-There are two different kinds of Beignets, some with yeast that need to rise overnight and more fritter-like ones without any leaveners.
+There are two different kinds of Beignets, some with yeast that need to rise overnight (like those served at the infamous Café du Monde in New Orleans) and more fritter-like ones without any leaveners.
 This Lalanne family recipe is the kind without yeast.

 My brother, the NOLA boy in his heart if not by birth, was impressed that I made them, but he did have to make one critique: I skimped on the powdered sugar.
 Sigh!
 His precious nephew K-Rex thought there was plenty.
 And he tested four just to be sure…

 - 2 tablespoons butter

 - 1 teaspoon salt

 - Boil water, sugar, salt, and butter together.
 Add flour all at once.

 - Cook until dough leaves the sides of pan.
 Remove from heat; cool for a few minutes.